somyatambi/cognitive-canvas-hackathon/DEMO_CHEAT_SHEET.md

 - ✅ Strategy: "Right model for the task - Cerebras for structured output"

 ### When to mention Docker
-- ✅ Architecture: "4 microservices orchestrated by Docker MCP Gateway"
+- ✅ Architecture: "5 microservices orchestrated via containerized architecture"
 - ✅ Deployment: "One command: docker-compose up"
 - ✅ Production: "Production-ready architecture, not just a prototype"